Paoli Hospital prepares to open state-of-the-art interventional labs

 Dr. Giltner: Our team of highly trained subspecialists uses interventional approaches to address numerous conditions, including aortic valve stenosis, mitral valve regurgitation, aortic aneurysm, atrial defects, heart arrhythmias and more.
 We're able to open blockages, repair holes and damaged valves, and insert special devices to help the heart function properly.

-Dr. Giltner: While we already perform a number of advanced cardiovascular interventional procedures at Paoli Hospital, the state-of-the-art equipment in our new suite and the expanded space will allow us to perform even more complex procedures as well as serve a greater number of patients.
+Dr. Giltner: While we already perform a number of advanced cardiovascular interventional procedures at Paoli Hospital, the state-of-the-art equipment in our new labs and the expanded space will allow us to perform even more complex procedures as well as serve a greater number of patients.
 The most significant addition will be the ability to perform structural heart procedures.

 Dr. Goldstein: The physical configuration of the new suite is the key.
 The five interventional labs―three of which are dedicated to cardiovascular procedures―are in one combined unit, leading to significantly greater collaboration among the many different clinical teams.